Regenerative Organic Agriculture

 NEW WAVE OF OLD THINKING

-Here enters our Regenerative Organic Agriculture.
 Regenerative Organic Agriculture is a sustainable method of growing that creates nutrient dense food and cultivates a culture of thriving for pollinators, wildlife, crops and consumers.
 It is a new wave of old thinking that will forever change our soil for the better.

 GROWERS SPEAK UP

 As early as the 1960’s voices of concern for the coexisting issues of the deteriorating condition of the soil and unknown immune responses negatively affecting American people began to speak out.
-We began to wonder if there was a link between how we are growing our food and the effects the body.
+We began to wonder if there was a link between how we are growing our food and the effects on the body.
 Around the beginning of the 1990’s farming began to change as the renegade agronomic forecaster’s message was heard and heeded by a growing number of farmers with enough grit to break away from generations of chemical dependent monoculture farming.
 Those who chose to step out and break the norm found …it worked, it was profitable and the land was becoming free of toxic inputs.
-A huge win for both people and the environment, creating an opportunity to walk softer on this earth and provide people with food without poison.
+A huge win for both people and the environment, creating an opportunity to walk softer on this earth and provide people with food free of poison.
 Proof begat trust and momentum in the organic movement was in full swing.
-Not every system is foolproof and as years of soil began to heal the land critics began to voice valid points of weakness in even this better way of production.
+Not every system is foolproof and as years of soil began to heal, the land critics began to voice valid points of weakness in even this better way of production.

 SUPPORTING SOIL